Garmin Instinct Series

 The original Instinct launched in October 2018 at $299.99, half the price of the Fenix 5.
 It introduced the dual-window memory-in-pixel display, MIL-STD-810G durability, the ABC sensors and TracBack.
 Connect IQ, Garmin Pay and advanced training metrics were absent.
 A Tactical Edition followed in 2019.

 In 2020, Instinct Solar brought Power Glass solar charging down from the Fenix 6X Pro Solar, adding Pulse Ox and Body Battery.
 It was the first Garmin watch with no theoretical battery limit in smartwatch mode when exposed to sufficient sunlight.
 The Surf and Tactical editions, launched together, differed in software and finish rather than in hardware.
-The Instinct 2 in 2022 added Connect IQ, VO2 max, Training Status, and a 40mm size, and the Instinct Crossover launched the same year as the analogue-hands hybrid.
+In 2022, the Instinct 2 added Connect IQ, VO2 max, Training Status, and a 40mm size, and the Instinct Crossover launched that same year as an analogue-hands hybrid.
 A year later, the 2X Solar introduced a 50mm case, the LED flashlight and multi-band GNSS.

 Instinct 3, the current generation, launched in 2025 with AMOLED for the first time, the flashlight and multi-band GNSS standard, a metal-reinforced bezel and new Training Load metrics.
 The Instinct E and the Crossover AMOLED followed.